avaframe/AvaFrame/docs/glossary.rst

       the main characteristics of the avalanche best.
-It is recommended to start this path at (or close to) the highest point, then follow the main features downslope and extend it far enough in the runout zone to accommodate even the biggest :term:`scenarios`.
+It is recommended to start this path at (or close to) the highest point, then follow the main features downslope and extend it far enough in the runout zone to accommodate even the biggest :term:`scenario`.
 Once set for a specific avalanche, it should only be changed for very important reasons, as this path ensures the consistency and comparabilty between different investigations or experiments.